 Addressing multiple STEM learning goals together in integrated, cross curriculum projects.

-The goal of this joint Intuyu-CLWB workshop is to show how subjects and topics form across the curriculum can be integrated into highly engaging and impactful projects.
+The goal of this joint Intuyu-CLWB workshop is to show how subjects and topics from across the curriculum can be integrated into highly engaging and impactful projects.

 In the workshop we will also explore “Extreme Measures”, a set of proctical activities around measurement – from the smallest to the biggest imaginable quantities.